 Gateway users require a gateway authenticator to be configured to allow users to be authenticated using a different server.
-This is a feature of the Enterprise Edition only of CompleteFTP.
+This is a feature of the Enterprise MFT only of CompleteFTP.

 A gateway authenticator is an authentication extension that authenticates user attempting to log in via another server, using whatever protocol is selected.
 When the user details are received in CompleteFTP, a login attempt to the remote server is attempted using the supplied credentials.